Skip to content

 • IPsum blocks — requests matched by the blocklist, identified by a specific handler marker

-Both parsers run on configurable intervals (default 5s) and maintain in-memory event stores with configurable maximum age (default 168h / 7 days).
+Both parsers run on configurable intervals (default 5s) and maintain in-memory event stores with configurable maximum age (default 2160h / 90 days).
+Parsed events are persisted to JSONL files (/data/events.jsonl and /data/access-events.jsonl) so they survive restarts without re-parsing the raw logs.

 IP geolocation uses a priority chain that degrades gracefully: